aausch/filteringxmljsonifier/README.md

 =====================

-python script for filtering a set of xpaths out of an xml document, and producing json data for them
+python script for filtering a set of xpaths out of an xml document, and producing json data for them includes an option for attempting to do the work in parallel, using a mrjob job. for usage examples, see the contents of the two shell scripts in the test directory.

+tested exclusively on osx

 installation/configuration
 ===========================